10 Best Sci-Fi Anime of All Time: Must-Watch Series for Beginners

 5. Code Geass

-Code Geass can perfectly be described as a thriller with a political dimension, though it goes beyond the mere definition of the mecha genre with its complex storylines, problems with morality, and rebellion themes.
-The plot revolves around Lelouch Lamperouge, a brilliant strategist, fighting an oppressive empire in the immortal battle between heroism and terrorism.
-The beauty of Code Geass lies in its depth and complexities with power dynamics, manipulation, and the emotional consequences of leading a revolution against a specific authority.
-With its chess-like tactical battles and incredibly complex character development, fans are constantly left wondering about the cost of justice and sacrifice.
-Code Geass, a political thriller with mecha and some truly intense philosophical meaning, brings to bear a master storytelling that seriously challenges traditional ideas of right and wrong, making it unique in the records of anime.
+The beauty of Code Geass lies in its depth and complexity with power dynamics, manipulation, and the emotional consequences of leading a revolution against a specific authority.
+Code Geass, a political thriller with mecha and some truly intense philosophical meaning, brings masterful storytelling to bear.
 There aren’t enough discussions about Code Geass these days, despite the fact that I think it has the greatest ending in anime history.

 Series Details: